Before we jump into the best practices for composing top tier Git commit messages, let’s start with a quick refresher on what a commit is in Git.

 Changing the Git commit message associated with an older commit requires you to revert a Git commit, and is a much more nuclear option.

 Want to help facilitate even better communication and visibility for your team?
-Check out GitKraken Desktop’s team features including the ability to see which files your team members are working on, deep linking, preventative merge conflict tool, and flexible license management.
+Check out GitKraken Client’s team features including the ability to see which files your team members are working on, deep linking, preventative merge conflict tool, and flexible license management.

 Quality Git Commit Messages = Time Saver Later on

 Applying these Git commit message best practices will help improve your ability to navigate your project’s history, understand changes, and provide useful direction for the future of your project.
 Writing comprehensive commit messages doesn’t have to be tedious or unreasonably time consuming.
-Plus, tools like GitLens and GitKraken Desktop are here to help you capture the benefits of writing high-quality commit messages in intuitive and unobtrusive ways!
+Plus, tools like GitLens and GitKraken Client are here to help you capture the benefits of writing high-quality commit messages in intuitive and unobtrusive ways!